 Since early 2018, Melanie has similarly devoted considerable time, pro bono, to work on the private sector task force constituted by BIBA (the Task Force), which undertook a detailed analysis of the implications for Barbados of its execution of the OECD’s multilateral treaty on Base Erosion and Profit Shifting (BEPS).
 The Task Force drafted and delivered to the Government an extensive report, including recommendations on changes to be made to Barbados’ legal and regulatory infrastructure, in order to secure the OECD’s endorsement of Barbados’ new business regime, which was ushered in, pursuant to sweeping legislative and regulatory changes within Barbados’ business regime, effective on , or since, 1 January 2019.
 This has marked a new era for both domestic and international business conducted in or from Barbados, and presents new opportunities in the entrepreneurship context.
 During 2019 Melanie also worked intensively within a sub-group of the Task Force on the development of Barbados’ economic substance regime, another major initiative necessitated by pressure exerted on the jurisdiction by the OECD and the EU.

-Melanie has been actively involved in several national consultations with Barbados government departments and regulators including in relation to immigration policy and procedure, securities law and policy reform around a private placement regime, legislation for limited liability partnerships, companies law reform, employment rights legislation, regulation of corporate and trust service providers and the Barbados economy.
-Melanie also speaks and writes on Barbados legal and business issues regularly and publishes frequently in local and international magazines and professional journals.
-Melanie has been top ranked for multiple consecutive years by the International Financial Law Review and Chambers Global.
+Melanie speaks and writes on Barbados legal and business issues regularly and has published in local and international magazines and professional journals.
+She also sits on the editorial board of Business Barbados (https://BusinessBarbados.com/).
+Melanie has been highly ranked for multiple consecutive years by the International Financial Law Review and Chambers Global.